Conclusion-Xforce/xforce-collections/xforce/aap_mgmt/roles/configure_hub_collections/README.md

 - hub_proxy_url: Url of a http-proxy to be used to access remote sources
 - hub_proxy_username: Username for authentication to the http-proxy
-- hub_proxy_password: Password for authentication to the http-proxy = hub_redhat_token: API Access token for Red Hat supported collection download, to be created at console.redhat.com
+- hub_proxy_password: Password for authentication to the http-proxy

 Example Playbook
 ----------------